Low Carb Jalapeno Poppers

-Did you know that jalapeño poppers are very easy to make?
-If you didn’t, stick around, I’ll teach you everything I know.
+If you love ordering jalapeño poppers at your favorite restaurant, I’m going to show you how easy it is to prepare delicious Low Carb Jalapeno Poppers at home!
+And guess what?
+They don’t need to be breaded or deep fried either.
 If you’ve ever been on a low carb diet, you know how easy it is to get bored eating the same things over and over.
 Vegetables and salads can get old when served as a side dish.
 Boredom turns into frustration.
-As a result, you throw in the towel on the low carb lifestyle.
-Trust me, I know the struggle is definitely real.
+As a result, you throw in the towel on your diet.
+Trust me, I know, the struggle is definitely real.
 That’s why I’m excited to share this recipe with you!

 Killer Low Carb Jalapeño Poppers

 Smoked baby-back ribs are on tonight’s menu.
-I decided to serve something different on the side.
-A quick search of the fridge yielded the following; jalapeño peppers, cream cheese, and bacon.
+I wanted to serve something different on the side, instead of the same old thing… a salad.
+A quick search of the fridge yielded the following: jalapeño peppers, cream cheese, and bacon.
 It quickly occurred to me that I had the necessary ingredients to make some killer low carb jalapeño poppers.
 I find it so satisfying when I can clear out the fridge and develop a new recipe all in one swoop!

-You can also make the jalapeño poppers without bacon; sad, but true.
-Since my daughter, Nena, (you can find her at: theseasidecalls) doesn’t eat pork, I always make some without bacon for her.
+You can also enjoy these Low Carb Jalapeño Poppers if you are vegetarian.
+Yes, that means leaving off the bacon; Sad, but true.
+Since my daughter, Nena, (The Seaside Calls) doesn’t eat pork.
+I always make some without bacon for her to enjoy.
 You see, pigs are Nena’s favorite animal.
 I blame Wilbur, her childhood friend.
 But that’s ok, that just means there’s more bacon for the rest of us!
+She likes to wrap the jalapeno poppers in corn tortillas and enjoys them as her main meal.
+Nena might just be the inventor of Jalapeno Popper Tacos.
+Perhaps a future blog post?

 Other Low Carb Recipes to Try